Cathedral Rock Weddings and Elopements in Sedona, Arizona

-A Cathedral Rock wedding is THE most requested place to elope in Sedona, and with good reason.
-The larger-than-life views, dynamic landscape, and monumental red rock spires are guaranteed to take your breath away both in person, and looking back on images of your Cathedral Rock elopement for years to come.
+The Cathedral Rock wedding and elopement location is one of the most requested places to elope in Sedona, and with good reason!
+The larger-than-life views, dynamic landscape, and monumental red rock spires are guaranteed to take your breath away both in person and looking back on images of your elopement for years to come.

 The dramatic views from the mid and top sections of Cathedral Rock are a photographer’s absolute dream.
-This is why you will see many Sedona elopement photographers try it at least once.
 But be forewarned, this location is not for everyone.

 Eloping at Cathedral Rock can be a beautiful and romantic experience, but there are a few things to consider before making your plans.
-Below are considerations to help you decide whether you want to say your vows at the top of the Cathedral Rock Trail during your Sedona elopement adventure.
+Let’s walk through them below.

-Still looking for ideas and tips on eloping in Sedona?
-Check out the 11 Step Guide to Planning Your Sedona Elopement to help you plan your unforgettable wedding adventure!
+Looking for ideas and tips on eloping in Sedona?
+Check out The Ultimate Sedona Elopement Planning Guide to help you plan your unforgettable wedding adventure!

 Cathedral Rock Elopement in Sedona, Arizona